mattrips/scratchPad/ProtocolConformance 200703.md

 ## 1.5 Most Specialized Implementation
 Among a type's implementations of a protocol requirement, the most specialized implementation will serve as the witness for the requirement.
+If only one implementation of a requirement is present, that implementation is the most specialized.

+If more than two implementations of a requirement are present, they necessary comparisons of pairs of implementations are made until the most specialized implementation is determined.

 The relative specialization between two implementations, *i<sub>1</sub>* and *i<sub>2</sub>*, is determined as follows:

+### 1.5.1 Implementations On Protocol vs. Type
 If *i<sub>1</sub>* is declared in an extension of a protocol and *i<sub>2</sub>* is declared on `T` (whether in its declaration and/or an extension), then *i<sub>2</sub>* is more specialized.